 If Enchanted Airlie was your first time in the Wilmington area and now you’re looking for more excuses to come back, there are some other events you’ll want to put on your calendar.

-For the spring, add the North Carolina Azalea Festival (the biggest annual event in Wilmington).
+For the spring, add the North Carolina Azalea Festival (the biggest annual event in Wilmington) and the St. Patrick’s Day Parade and Festival.

 In the winter, there’s Leland in Lights (a light display in neighboring Leland, NC).